Iran accuses Europe of yielding to 'high school bully' Trump in nuclear row

 Two European diplomats confirmed Washington had threatened tariffs but said leaders of the three European states had already decided to trigger the mechanism before that.

-“True or not it has the effect of discrediting the Europeans, but then Trump doesn’t really care about that,” the diplomat said.
-“From the Iranian side, it just proves that only the U.S. matters in this.”
+Another diplomat said Washington risked “discrediting the Europeans, but then Trump doesn’t really care about that,” adding a U.S. threat to impose tariffs on the Europeans would send a message to Iran that only Washington mattered.

-The Europeans have long opposed Trump’s decision to withdraw from the nuclear deal, but have been threatening for months to trigger the dispute mechanism if Iran did not comply with it.
+The European Union said on Thursday its top diplomat, Josep Borrell, held “frank” talks with Zarif on the sidelines of a conference in New Delhi.

-The dispute mechanism begins a complex diplomatic process that can end with U.N. sanctions on Iran “snapping back” into place, although the Europeans say that is not their aim.
+The Europeans have long opposed Trump’s decision to withdraw from the nuclear deal.
+The dispute mechanism begins a diplomatic process that can end with U.N. sanctions on Iran “snapping back” into place, although the Europeans say that is not their aim.

-In triggering the dispute mechanism, the European countries said they were not backing a U.S. policy of “maximum pressure” on Iran, and they still hope to salvage the nuclear deal.
+In announcing the launch of the dispute mechanism, the European powers said they were not backing a U.S. policy of “maximum pressure” on Iran, and they hoped to save the accord.

 The nuclear dispute lies at the heart of Iran’s long-running standoff with the West that spiraled into open conflict this month when Washington killed an Iranian general in Baghdad and Tehran responded with missile strikes on U.S. targets in Iraq.